Nek5000/NekDoc/source/theory.rst

 numerical dispersion and dissipation, which can be important, for example, in stability calculations, for long time integrations, and for high Reynolds number flows.
 We refer to [Denville2002]_ for more details.

-The code Nek5000 is based on the following design principles:

-- Accessible both to beginners and experts alike.
-- Accessible interface via Fortran to include user-defined modules.
-- The code intrinsics can be accessed and modified via the user files for more experienced developers.
-- Minimal use of external libraries to assure fast compile times.
-- Fast matrix free operator evaluation with minimal storage.
-- Matrix operations are implemented in assembler code :math:`M \times M` routines to speed up computations.
-- The parallelism is "under the hood", demanding from the user only care in handling local versus global operations and array sizes.
-- By testing at the beginning of each run which one of the three readily implemented parallel-algorithms behaves optimally, the parallelism of Nek5000 can be automatically tuned to each machine.
-- Direct access to parameters at runtime.
-- Geometry and boundary conditions are exposed to the user via the .rea file.
-- Handling complex geometries that can be imported from external codes .

 Nek5000 solves the unsteady incompressible two-dimensional, axisymmetric, or three-dimensional Stokes or Navier-Stokes equations with forced or natural convection heat transfer in both